“A man could spend the rest of his life trying to remember what he shouldn’t have said.”- Force of Evil

 This eventually leads him down a road with another haunt of Schemers.
 The steam baths of L.A. where Harrigan finally recognizes him by the scar on his shoulder.
 I’ve written in my essay Queers & Dykes in the Dark, about the eroticism of the homo-social tradition of men who are not queer (necessarily), but celebrate their gender bond.
 This is a very common theme seen in many of Howard Hawk’s films.
 The elements of eroticism implied by the semi-nudity and intimacy of the low lights adds to the atmosphere of a subversive universe.
 Harrigan lures Schemer into his orbit by getting him to notice he’s passed a phony bill (a little trick by folding money a funny way) in chiaroscuro during a heated dice game.
 Harrigan is beaten up by the other gamblers, and is left in a dark alley roughed up and bleeding.
 This is an instance when the two worlds blend together and going undercover at times can take over the agent’s reality.

-Alton again shows off his visual style setting up frame within framed, set pieces to track Harrigan’s journey from a brightly lit nightclub deep into the shadowy center of the gang, whose chief lieutenant to the boss, (in a predominantly hyper-masculine film) winds up being Diana Simpson (Jane Randolph).
+Alton again shows off his visual style by setting up frames within frames, set pieces to track Harrigan’s journey from a brightly lit nightclub deep into the shadowy center of the gang, whose chief lieutenant to the boss, (in a predominantly hyper-masculine film) winds up being Diana Simpson (Jane Randolph).
 He arranges to bring the counterfeit plates he’s been supplied by the Treasury in order to help the subterfuge and keep the ruse going that he’s legitimate.

-Charles McGraw as Moxie with his gravel voice and stone like features- his threatening character emerges as the film’s evil spirit of torture, who has no aversion to causing pain, as seen in the sequence when he locks Schemer (Ford’s particularly engrossing role) in one of his beloved steam rooms to be scalded to death.
-And again, when Harrigan is being worked over by Moxie (and familiar lackey Jack Overman as Brownie) whose interrogating him, making snide remarks about his clothes and asking about the phony bill Schemer caught him passing at the dice game.
+Charles McGraw as Moxie with his gravel voice and stone-like features- his threatening character emerges as the film’s evil spirit of torture, who has no aversion to causing pain, as seen in the sequence when he locks Schemer (Ford’s particularly engrossing role) in one of his beloved steam rooms to be scalded to death.
+And again, when Harrigan is being worked over by Moxie (and familiar lackey Jack Overman as Brownie) who interrogates him, making snide remarks about his clothes and asking about the phony bill Schemer caught him passing at the dice game.
 Harrigan tells him he can’t hear, so Moxie swiftly whams his ears and asks, “You hear better now?

-Harrigan showing off the ‘agonized facial expressions characteristic of the Mann protagonist under duress.’
+Harrigan shows off the ‘agonized facial expressions characteristic of the Mann protagonist under duress.’
 (White and Pettey).

 Moxie (Charles McGraw “What’s the matter, you getting the wim-wams?”